Marcus Semien Player Props: Rangers vs. Red Sox

 Marcus Semien At The Plate

-- Semien leads Texas with a slugging percentage of .451, fueled by 38 extra-base hits.
+- Semien has an OPS of .787, fueled by an OBP of .341 and a team-best slugging percentage of .446 this season.

-- Among qualified hitters, he ranks 33rd in batting average, while his on-base percentage ranks 44th and he is 61st in slugging.
+- Among qualified hitters in baseball, he ranks 38th in batting average, 55th in on-base percentage, and 63rd in slugging.

-- Semien has picked up an RBI in 43% of his games this year, with two or more RBI in 15.1% of his games.
-He has also driven in three or more runs in five contests.
+- Semien has had an RBI in 37 games this season (42.5%), including 13 multi-RBI outings (14.9%).
+He has also driven in three or more of his team's runs in five contests.

+- In 52 of 87 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.